Visit Homs in Syria

 As one of Syria’s oldest cities, Homs boasts landmarks like the Khalid ibn al-Walid Mosque and the impressive Krak des Chevaliers, a UNESCO World Heritage site.

 Moreover, the history of Homs is unique by numerous invasions, with one of the most significant being the Mongol invasion in the 13th century.
-After the Mongols swept through much of the Middle East, their forces clashed with the Mamluks in a decisive battle near Homs in 1281, known as the Battle of Homs, this eventually, led us to
+After the Mongols swept through much of the Middle East, their forces clashed with the Mamluks in a decisive battle near Homs in 1281, known as the Battle of Homs, this eventually, led us to:

 Beyond the Folk Belief About the Madness and Foolishness of the Inhabitants of Homs: Legend or Reality?